 Reading all this might have you asking yourself questions like:

 So why waste the money?
 Is it truly worth all the hassle?

-Well, the answer lies in your young attendee’s smiles and laughter.
+Well, the answer lies in your young attendee's smiles and laughter.
 They all expect three things from a party invitation: food, fun, and favors.
-This is why we would hate to break their little hearts by snatching away the loot bag tradition.
+So we would hate to break their little hearts by snatching away the loot bag tradition.

 Nope!
 No way!
 That is not what we stand for.

-As moms ourselves, we stand for catering to our children’s needs by presenting cost-effective solutions that don’t compromise on quality.
-This is why we thought of a better idea to solve the loot bag crisis.
+As moms ourselves, we stand for catering to our children's needs by presenting cost-effective solutions that don't compromise on quality.
+So we came up with some ideas to solve the loot bag crisis.

-In the end, the main takeaway is that you end your parties on a good happy note that keeps all parties satisfied.
-This may sound a tad bit complicated but it isn’t a hard as it looks.
+In the end, the main takeaway is that you end your parties on an excellent happy note that keeps all parties satisfied.
+It may sound a tad bit complicated, but it isn’t a hard as it looks.